Trisophic-Union/Core-Documents/Constitution/Constitution.md

 #### Judicial Office:
 This office regulates the executive’s relationship with the jurisdiction.
 Law in Studium Primum is required.

 #### Education and Science Office

+Respondsible for development and testing of union tools.

 This office oversees the education politics and regulates the relationships with universities, which, in turn, decide upon the educational basis for the scientific and political elite in the country.
 MINT in Studium Primum is required.